stageor/Financial_KPI_Dashboard/README.md

 ## Overview
 Developed a comprehensive financial KPI dashboard in MS Excel to track performance across revenue, expenses, and operational efficiency.

-It is built for executive-level use, allowing quick Actual vs Budget comparisons, straightforward trend analysis, and clear visibility into cost variances across business units.
+Designed for executive use, enabling rapid Actual vs Budget comparisons, clear trend analysis, and visibility into cost variances across business units.

 ---